• Skip to main content

 Your one-rep max (1RM) is the highest weight you can lift one time in a given exercise.

-Think of your one-rep max as your current personal record and the foundation of your strength training program.
+Think of your one-rep max as your current personal record and as the foundation of your strength-training program.

 #3.
 How much should you be able to deadlift?

-How much you can deadlift is relative to you.
+How much you can deadlift depends on you.

 In this deadlift everyday program, you lift heavy weights or a higher percentage of your one-rep max no more than once a week.